FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/about_web_services/example_send_request.md

     "title": "Example send file transfer request",
     "linkTitle": "Example send file request",
     "weight": "320"
 }This section describes how to execute a SEND transfer request using Web services.
-After submitting a request you can retrieve transfer processing information in the {{< TransferCFT/componentlongname  >}} catalog using a [Web services catalog search request](../example_search_catalog).
+After submitting a request you can retrieve transfer processing information in the Transfer CFT{{< TransferCFT/componentlongname  >}} catalog using a [Web services catalog search request](../example_search_catalog).
 Responses to SEND requests may differ depending on the type of COM media file that you are using (File or TCP).

 ## XFER\_CMD\_SEND\_FILE request